Poison ivy: Can it grow on trees?

 With polymorphic leaves – a big word for leaves with multiple shapes – and either a scrambling habit or with support of a fence post or tree or other sturdy, plant, this character is definitely a Jekyll and Hyde in the garden.
 It conveniently co-mingles with other vines such as Parthenocissus (Boston ivy) or common brambles.
 Both have tri-foliate leaves like poison ivy and the brambles have thorns – poison ivy does not.

 Poison ivy’s glossy green leaflets have a reddish coloring to the new spring growth.
 Leaflets do not have evenly serrated edges, but rather coarse lobes appearing jagged or tattered.
 However, don’t be fooled by one that is without lobes.
 As this plant matures, leaflets will have smooth edges or are called “entire.”
+For more on how to identify poison ivy and to see more pictures, see “Identifying poison ivy isn’t always easy to do” by Michigan State University Extension.

 When is a tree not a tree?